Intern applications for the 2018-2019 season will be available starting in November.

 • Having completed Graduate School, build your professional portfolio.

 • Interns are required to be registered students of Allan Hancock College.
-PCPA may cover some of the registration fees.
+The mandatory registration fees are covered.

-• PCPA has scholarships available.
-But not all internships include a scholarship.
+• PCPA awards scholarships to a majority of the interns who are accepted.
 The IRS considers these scholarships taxable income.

 • Interns will be informed of all required personal supplies before they accept the internship.